 Common Reporting Standards are at the core of a perfect storm.
-It has become relatively easy to establish a company or trust in an offshore tax haven.
-And at the same time it is becoming a lot easier for the ATO, and tax authorities worldwide, to find these companies or trusts.
+It has become relatively easy to establish an international business company in an offshore tax haven.
+And at the same time it is becoming a lot easier for the ATO, and tax authorities worldwide, to find these companies, at least when not layered across several jurisdictions.

 And the main reason this is becoming so much easier for the ATO (and other tax authorities) are the Common Reporting Standards.
 But what are these?